ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     ```
     substituting `<name>` with the name given to your persistent session, and `<project>` with the project assigned to it.

+    !!! tip
+        This step should only be done once

 - **Rose/Cylc setup**<br>
     To get the required _Rose/Cylc_ setup, run:
     ```